 Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
 No Stage 1 - Screening Describe the individual elements of the plan (either alone or in combination with other plans or projects) likely to give rise to impacts on the Natura 2000 sites.
 The Kilworth agglomeration receives tertiary treatment at the new WWTP, before discharging to the Douglas River.
 The effluent then disperses in the water column.
 An observation of the Douglas downstream of the WWTP revealed that at this location, the river is relatively minor in scale (2-3m wide) with moderate flows over occasional riffles along a shallow incline.
 Some aquatic macrophytes were observed, including Water crowfoot; no algal mats were observed.
 Water quality appeared in good condition.
 The most recent EPA water quality sampling data from 2009 indicates that the Douglas River displays good (Q=4) ecological conditions downstream of the discharge point, at Douglas Bridge.
 This represents an improvement since the previous survey in 2006, when only Moderate conditions (Q=3-4) were found.
 These earlier results predate the upgrade of the plant.
-The overall ecological status of the Douglas cathement is now listed by the EPA as satisfactory with only high and good ecological conditions recorded.
-Sampling data for the discharge provided by Cork County Council with the Licence updication from 2009 indicates the following effluent levels in mg/Level. e COD = 26 e P = 0.63 f N = n/s These are excellent values for a treatment plant on the scale of Kilworth.
-The Water Framework Directive currently assigns 'Moderate' status to this sub-catchment of the Douglas; this is based on historical results for aquatic macroinvertebrate diversity found in this area.
-This does not take into account observed improvements to water quality recorded in late 2009 following the WWTP upgrade.
-Under consultation, IFI had no concerns regarding the current effluent from the Kilworth plant.
+The overall ecological status of the Douglas cathment is now listed by the EPA as satisfactory with only high and good ecological conditions recorded.
+Sampling data for the discharge provided by Cork County Council with the Licence Application from 2009 indicates the following effluent levels in mg/type of the spole set the discharge provided by Cork County Council with the Licence Application from 2009 indicates the following effluent levels in mg/type of the Directive currently assigns 'Moderate' status to this sub-cathment of the Douglas; this is based on historical results for the Sole not take into account observed improvements to water quality recorded in late 2009 following the WWTP upgrade.
 Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of: Size and scale; Land-take; Distance from Natura 2000 site or key features of the site; Resource requirements; All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
 No construction, land-take etc. will take place in the vicinity of the WWTPs.
 Effluent discharging to freshwater catchments can lead to eutrophication (nutrient enrichment) of the receiving waters, increases in suspended solids, build up of toxic materials, reduction of ecological diversity and the subsequent alteration of trophic food webs.
 Unmitigated contamination events during the operational phase of the